 4. What if I am afraid of needles?

 You are not alone!
 But many people who were previously afraid of needles are pleasantly surprised to find how soothing and relaxing the treatments are.

 5. Do I have to continue treatment for years for the results to last?

 It depends.
 If your main health condition is severe and long-standing, you may need occasional maintenance visits or even on-going care to get the most from acupuncture therapy.
-A less-severe or more recent concern (onset within the last several months or years) often can be treated effectively during the initial course of treatment, which may last from two to ten visits.
+A less-severe or more recent concern (onset within the last several months or years) often can be treated effectively during the initial course of treatment, typically between five and fifteen visits.
+(For a very acute problem such as a recent sprained ankle, only two treatments might be needed.)
 After completing an initial treatment course, a number of patients elect to come in for preventive care on a monthly or seasonal basis.

 6. Are there research findings on the effectiveness of acupuncture?

 More and more research being done in the West shows the usefulness of acupuncture in the treatment of many common health concerns.
 The National Institutes of Health has funded some of these studies.